miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ***Spring Term: Web Scraping & Text Mining***

-6 Computer Labs of 2 hours each: the class will be split into two groups.
+6 Computer Labs of 2 hours each.
+NOTE: the class will be split into two groups in the second term!